-The bill was requested by Representative Proehl on behalf of the KCC.
+The bill was introduced by the House Committee on Transportation at the request of Representative Proehl on behalf of the KCC and the Kansas Motor Carriers Association (KCMA).

-In the House Committee on Transportation hearing, representatives of the KCC and the Kansas Motor Carriers Association (KMCA) provided proponent testimony.
+In the House Committee on Transportation hearing, representatives of the KCC and the KMCA provided proponent testimony.
 They stated the bill resulted from a review of the statutes by representatives of the KCC, KMCA, Federal Motor Carrier Safety Administration, and Kansas Highway Patrol and would remove outdated language and requirements.
 No other testimony was provided.